 SAN DIEGO — Rental prices in the San Diego area are among the most expensive in the U.S. UU.
-With the rising cost far outpacing its West Coast counterparts since the COVID-19 pandemic began, according to a Zumper report released Tuesday.
-Housing will likely take up most of your monthly budget, so let's start by evaluating the cost of living in San Diego.
+The increase in costs has far outpaced those on the West Coast since the start of the COVID-19 pandemic, according to a Zumper report released Tuesday.
+You'll find live entertainment and storefronts at San Diego's Embarcadero or beautiful parks and trails like Mission Bay Park.

 With the generous support of readers like you, Times of San Diego publishes timely and accurate news coverage for a better-informed community.
 Chula Vista had the fastest growing rent for an average one-bedroom apartment, up 32.1% from last year, while San Diego rents rose 26.7%, making it the second fastest growing in the county.
 Rents in San Diego increased by 1.28% compared to last month and increased by 18.84% compared to last year.
 With so much to do in San Diego and so many incredible restaurants to enjoy, you'll need a pay rise.